Alana-C/d683-advanced-ai-and-ml/README.md

 _B1.
 Apply preprocessing techniques (e.g., converting categorical variables, data cleaning, handling missing data, and scaling features).
 When you are done, upload the preprocessed dataset to the GitLab repository._
 B1.
 The following preprocessing techniques have been applied:
-- converting categorical variables
+- converting categorical variables to integer notation
-- cleaning data,
+- cleaning data
-- filling missing/unknown data
+- checking for invalid data
-- idk add others

-The preprocessed data is available in the 'mushrooms.csv' file
+The preprocessed data is available in the 'mushrooms.csv' file, and the preprocessing code is available in the 'preprocessing.py' file.
+Both files are available in the data folder.

 _Note: Remember to commit with a message and push your work to GitLab._